Are engineers underpaid? No. Engineers work in a free market and their pay depends on their skills. It’s on them to make the big bucks.

 Engineers are underpaid compared to who?

-With each comparison, we must equally evaluate every variable on both sides.
-For example, let’s compare the average salaries of senior engineers with medical doctors in San Francisco.
+For each comparison, we gotta weigh every variable on both sides.
+For example, let’s stack up the average salaries of senior engineers against medical doctors in San Francisco.

 |Type of work||Average salary|

-While an engineer can start earning a decent salary at the age of 21.
-They also can invest their money for almost 15 years before a doctor.
-Compound interest works wonders, and engineers don’t have much student loan debt.
+Engineers, on the other hand, can start pulling in a decent salary at 21.
+Plus, they can invest their cash for nearly 15 years before a doctor even starts.
+Compound interest does wonders, and engineers usually have less student loan debt.

-In fact, there are many lower-paying jobs than engineering, which are more difficult.
-For example, construction work, working manual labor in the blistering heat.
+In fact, there are plenty of harder jobs that pay less than engineering, like construction work or manual labor in scorching heat.

-Now, highly skilled engineers are a completely different story.
-They do get paid the big bucks, because their talent is rare.
-Only the highest bidder can attract their services.
+Now, super-skilled engineers like 10x engineers are a whole different ball game.
+They get the big bucks because their talent is rare.
+Only the highest bidder can snatch them up.

-#2 The variance of skillsets and abilities among engineers
+#2 The range of skillsets and abilities among engineers

-In the NBA, every player can do something unique, including the last man on the bench.
-It’s why NBA players demand the pay they receive.
+In the NBA, every player brings something unique to the table, even the benchwarmers.
+That’s why NBA players get the pay they do.

-But in engineering, it’s a different story.
-Many engineers graduate with subpar skills.
-For one, engineering work experience always trumps classroom learning.
-Also though, many don’t have a passion for the work.
+But engineering is a different beast.
+Lots of engineers graduate with underwhelming skills.
+For starters, real-world engineering experience beats classroom learning any day.
+Plus, many just don’t have the passion for it.

-On the flip side, there are creative engineers who designed the Golden Gate Bridge.
-Also, the brilliant NASA engineers who sent man to the moon.
-Engineers of this caliber are rare.
+But then, you’ve got the masterminds who designed the Golden Gate Bridge and the brilliant NASA engineers who sent humans to the moon.
+These top-tier engineers are a rare breed.

-The point is, engineers aren’t all created equal in skillsets and motivation.
-I have friends who earn over $500,000 as employees, all because of their tenacity.
-After graduation, they crafted specialized skills, which set them apart from their peers.
+The takeaway here is that engineers differ wildly in skill and motivation.
+I’ve got friends raking in over $500,000 as employees, all thanks to their grit.
+After graduation, they honed specialized skills that set them apart from the pack.

 #3 The different types of engineering work

-I know many engineers who never do any technical work.
-I even have engineering buddies, who tell me a kid in high school can do their jobs.
+I know plenty of engineers who never touch technical work.
+Heck, some of my engineering pals tell me a high schooler could do their job.

-And as long as engineers apply for these jobs, an employer will choose them over a high school kid.
-It goes without saying, not all engineering jobs are equal.
-Some are amazingly cool, while others you’d be embarrassed to tell your family about.
+As long as engineers apply for these positions, employers will pick them over high school kids.
+It’s a no-brainer that not all engineering jobs are created equal.
+Some are insanely cool, while others you’d be too ashamed to mention at the dinner table.

 #4 Engineering labor market

-Engineers operate in the free market.
-And in the free market, you’re paid what you’re worth.
+Engineers live and breathe the free market, and there, you’re paid what you’re worth.

-So, I need to raise my hourly wage until someone bites.
-But, if I do find a string of people who will work for $10 per hour, it means you’re overvaluing your skillset.
+So, I up my hourly wage until someone bites.
+But if I find a line of folks willing to work for $10 an hour, it means you’re overvaluing your skills.

-In short, there’s complete freedom in the marketplace.
-I’m not forcing anyone to work for me.
-It’s the job seeker’s choice to work for me or not.
+Bottom line, there’s freedom in the marketplace.
+I’m not forcing anyone to work for me, and job seekers choose whether to accept or not.

-But, every person needs to provide more value than they cost to a business.
-Otherwise, most jobs wouldn’t exist
+However, everyone needs to provide more value than they cost a business, or most jobs wouldn’t exist.

 Engineers in the free market

-Clearly, some people don’t think these engineering jobs are underpaid.
-In fact, this is why a $40k-per-year engineering job has so much competition.
+Evidently, some folks don’t see these engineering jobs as underpaid, which is why a $40k-per-year position has so much competition.